kklingenberg/cdp/examples/exposition/README.md

 The example shows a pipeline that uses the `generator` input form to produce a steady stream of made-up events.
-It then exposes those events via HTTP using the `expose-http` step function and a `jq` filter.
+It then exposes those events via HTTP using the `expose-http` step function and a `jsonnet` function.
 The exposed responses are compatible with the OpenMetrics format.

 A Prometheus instance is also configured to scrape those formatted